synedra/katacoda-scenarios/node-stargate/step2.md

 Make a call to the API using httpie to make sure your credentials are working:

-`http --auth-type astra -a default: :/rest/v21keyspaces`{{execute}}
+`http --auth-type astra -a default: :/rest/v1/keyspaces`{{execute}}

 Pretty cool, right?
-Let's configure httpie to work exactly how we want, so we don't have to specify the auth-type and .astrarc section.
+Let's configure httpie to work exactly how you want, you we don't have to specify the auth-type and .astrarc section.

-First, we'll create the directory for the configuration file:
+First, you'll create the directory for the configuration file:

 `mkdir -p ~/.config/httpie`{{execute}}

 Now, download the config file:

-`wget https://raw.githubusercontent.com/synedra-datastax/ExploringStargate/main/config.json -o ~/.config/httpie/config.json`{{execute}}
+`wget https://raw.githubusercontent.com/synedra-datastax/ExploringStargate/main/config.json -O ~/.config/httpie/config.json`{{execute}}

+Try the simpler call to make sure it works:

+`http :/rest/v1/keyspaces`{{execute}}

+Great, it's time to dive deeper into the Stargate APIs to see what they can do for you.